Somali Wild Ass

 ABOUT

 Somali and Nubian wild asses have been an important part of Africa's history.
-Their images have been painted in caves by ancient peoples in North Africa, and, at one time, sultans of the area ordered a man's hand cut off if he killed a wild ass.
+Their images have been painted in caves by ancient peoples in North Africa and, at one time, sultans of the area ordered a man's hand cut off if he killed a wild ass.

 HABITAT AND DIET

 All wild asses are herbivores and spend their time grazing on grasses, but they also eat scrub, bark, and tough desert plants.
 Their upper and lower incisor teeth clip grass and other vegetation.
-Molars help to grind the rough food before swallowing.
+Molars help grind the rough food before swallowing.

 FAMILY LIFE

+Stallions (adult males) are often solitary, and mature stallions are known to protect territories that usually include a water source.
 Stallions often fight each other in bitter battles that include rearing and biting, all for the right to breed with the females.
 The mares give birth to a foal about 11 months later.
-Like domestic horses, foals in the ass herd like to chase, neck wrestle, rear, buck, and leap.
-It is quite fun to watch!

 Somali wild ass foals (babies) are able to follow their mother within a few hours after birth, and usually by the time they are one year old, they are half grown, weaned, and no longer need their mother.
+Like domestic horses, foals in the ass herd like to chase, neck wrestle, rear, buck, and leap.
+It's quite fun to watch!

 Like all equids, wild asses grow long, dense winter coats to protect them from the cold.
-In the spring, they begin to molt, losing the hair in patches.
+In the spring, they begin to molt, losing hair in patches.
 To help the molting process along, two asses may stand side by side and head to tail, nipping at each other's sides and neck.
 They also roll, bite, and scratch at their own coats to keep their skin in good condition.

 CONSERVATION